SlothBorg/Dungeon23/Level 1/Room 5.md

 ---

-### Dilemma
+### More Info:

+The crude drawings depict stylized images skulls and other symbols meant identify the area as belonging to the scavenger gang.
+They hint at danger but not the nature of it.

-Beyond the **crude drawings** the floor becomes unstable, and is at risk of collapsing into an underground stream, the floor has collapsed and repaired many times.
+Beyond the **crude drawings** the floor becomes unstable, and is at risk of collapsing into an underground stream.
+The floor has collapsed and been repaired many times.

+The Underground stream leads into the Cistern under the well from [Room 1](Room%201.md)

-### Faction
+#### Faction

 * The drawings done in red, marks the end of the territory of a **gang of scavengers**, and serves as a warning of the unstable floor ahead.